Betterez/btrz-simple-dao/README.md

 The aggregate method will use the following options when calling the database.

     {
-      allowDiskUsage: true,
+      allowDiskUse: true,
       cursor: {batchSize: 1000}
     }

-`allowDiskUsage` will prevent errors due to size limits on the results.
+`allowDiskUse` will prevent errors due to size limits on the results.

 ### .save(model)